ThePedroo/FastLink/README.md

   })
   ```

-  Observation: Just one node is supported for now.
+  Observation: Just one node is supported for now, and handleQueue will make FastLink make and handle a music queue.

 ## Handle Discord Raw event